slacy/blog/content/Introduction.md

 1. Approach machine learning from the **bottom up**.
 2. Build **intuititon** around the tools and processes used in ML.
-3. Use **exploratory** methods, showing different approaches to solving the same problem.
+3. Use **exploratory** methodology, showing different approaches to solving the same problem.
 4. Aim for **deep** understanding of the systems involved.
 ## Tools
 For this blog, I'm using a new collection of tools, which I've hand-configured for this purpose.
 I may go into more detail in later posts.
 The collection of tools I'm using is: